instana/nodejs/CONTRIBUTING.md

 #### IMPORTANT: Set Publishing Access For The New Package

-Visit https://www.npmjs.com/package/@instana/${package-name}/access and set publishing access to "Require two-factor authentication or automation tokens".
+Visit https://www.npmjs.com/package/@instana/${package-name}/access and set publishing ac cess to "Require two-factor authentication or automation tokens".

+## Release Process

 ### Publishing A New Release